amirulirfn1/Mahardika/apps/app/README.md

 ## Loyalty

-Loyalty enables agency-configurable tiers with a points-per-MYR rate.
-When a policy payment is recorded, a trigger credits points into a per-customer ledger.
-If a payment amount changes or is deleted, balancing ledger rows are written.
+Loyalty enables tenant-configurable tiers with a ringgit-to-point rate.
+When policy payments are recorded, companion jobs or triggers can post credits into the customer ledger.

 Objects:

-- `public.loyalty_tiers`: Scoped by `agency_id`.
-Fields: `code`, `name`, `points_per_myr`, `is_default`.
-Bronze is seeded as default per agency on first use.
+- `public.loyalty_tiers`: Scoped by `tenant_id`.
+Fields include `code`, `name`, `ringgit_to_point`, `threshold_visits`, `is_default`.
-- `public.loyalty_memberships`: Assigns a customer to a tier per agency.
-- `public.loyalty_ledger`: Append-only ledger of credits/debits with references to policy and payment.
+- `public.loyalty_ledger`: Append-only ledger of point adjustments referencing policies or payments.
+- `public.customers`: Holds the current `loyalty_tier` code and cached `points_balance`.
-- `public.loyalty_balances_by_customer` view: Summarizes points balance per customer and agency.
+- `public.loyalty_balances_by_customer` view: Summarises balances by tenant and customer.

-Accrual:

-- On `policy_payments` insert: credit `floor(amount * rate)` points.
-- On update of `amount`: delta between new and old points is applied as credit/debit.
-- On delete (including soft delete): debit equal to previously credited points.

-RLS restricts access to rows where `agency_id = public.current_agency_id()`.

 Manage tiers at `/dashboard/agency/loyalty`.
-Default tiers are used when a customer has no membership.
+Customers inherit the tenant default tier when no specific tier is set.

 ## WhatsApp Provider

 Pluggable WhatsApp sender with feature flag.
-Default provider is `stub` (no network).
-Optional `cloud` uses WhatsApp Cloud API.
+Default provider is `stub` (console log only).
+Optional `cloud` posts to the WhatsApp Cloud API.

 Env: